OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 ## Debug on Windows

 The following provides general guidance to debugging on Windows.
 There are special instructions for debugging UI-less custom functions in Excel and event-based add-ins in Outlook.
 See [Special cases in Windows](#special-cases-in-windows) later in this section.
+Debugging on Windows depends on your IDE:

-- If you're using Visual Studio, see [Debug Office Add-ins in Visual Studio](../develop/debug-office-add-ins-in-visual-studio.md).
+- **Visual Studio**: Debug using the internal debugger.
+See [Debug Office Add-ins in Visual Studio](../develop/debug-office-add-ins-in-visual-studio.md).
-- If you're using Visual Studio Code, debug using the [Add-in Debugger Extension for Visual Studio Code](debug-with-vs-extension.md).
+- **Visual Studio Code**: Debug using the [Add-in Debugger Extension for Visual Studio Code](debug-with-vs-extension.md).
-- If you're using any other IDE or don't want to debug inside your IDE, use the developer tools that are associated with the browser runtime that add-ins use on your development computer.
+- **Any other IDE** (or don't want to debug inside your IDE): Use the developer tools that are associated with the browser runtime that add-ins use on your development computer.
 See one of the following:

     - [Debug add-ins using developer tools for Internet Explorer](debug-add-ins-using-f12-tools-ie.md)
     - [Debug add-ins using developer tools for Edge Legacy](debug-add-ins-using-devtools-edge-legacy.md)